MishaGeorge-DA/Monday-Coffee-Expansion-SQL-Project/README.md

 group by ci.city_name,ci.population
 order by Coffee_Consumers desc;

-6)What are the top 3 selling products in each city based on sales volume?
+6) What are the top 3 selling products in each city based on sales volume?
 --With Ranking As
 (
 select p.product_name,ci.city_name,